pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 # find found found (irr)
 - Apple was founded by the two Steves.
 - We found out later that his father had died of cancer.
+- My wife found my phone.
+- You might find what you are looking for [over there,in that shop].
+- I have found this method quite useful.
+- I have found a bug crawling on the kitchen counter top!
+- Have you found out the reason why it failed?
+- Did you find out why she called?

 # fix fixed (T) (reg)